Engineering and Computing

 To date we have had sufficient places in all of our programmes to be able to accommodate all students on their preferred programmes.
 If this isn't possible we will allocate students their 2nd choice.
 However, If you know you are interested in Biomedical Engineering you should apply for Biomedical as your first choice on the CAO, this will guarantee you your place on the programme in second year (should there be too many students who wish to switch into Biomedical).
 If you choose Biomedical as your first choice on the CAO and after year one you feel it is not for you, you can move into one of the other engineering courses.
 All of our BEng courses are 4 years.
 It is also worth noting, Electronic and Computer Engineering (DC190), Biomedical Engineering (DC197) and Mechanical and Manufacturing Engineering (DC195) offer a 5th year option where you can gain a Masters degree in that course.
 You do not have to decide on the Masters until the end of year 2.

 DCU has sustainability at the core of the university, within research and within teaching.
-Sustainability is a key theme throughout Mechantronic, Mechanical/Manufacturing, Biomedical and Electronic/Computer Engineering degrees.
-There are a number of modules in the common first year & also second year where sustainability and energy systems are introduced and discussed.
+Sustainability is a key theme throughout Mechatronic, Mechanical/Manufacturing, Biomedical and Electronic/Computer Engineering degrees.
+We have recently launched a degree called Mechanical and Sustainability Engineering (DC194) There are a number of modules in the common first year & also second year where sustainability and energy systems are introduced and discussed.
 INTRA allows students to apply for a period of work with companies in the sustainability, energy and transport areas.
 Students in their final year can develop their thesis in sustainability, energy and transport areas.
 DCU also offers Masters courses in Sustainability.